woowu/cutst/README.md

     - Woody plan to draw a timing and state-machine diagram for the behavior of CU-Z62's MCO/SPI module.
 - How CU-Z62 protect its four app task from race conditions?
     - This is important.
-But not yet started to study.
+But yet to study.